LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/introduction.md

 Click **Yes** to save a draft.

-You can find your "draft" external knowledge bases at the top of the dashboard that displays all your knowledge bases.
-A knowledge base is considered no longer "draft" once all required fields are completed for the first time.
+You can find your "draft" external knowledge bases listed with your other knowledge bases in the main dashboard.

-{: .important}
-Keep in mind that completing the initial setup of a knowledge base, thereby moving out of "draft" status, doesn't indicate a proper configuration.
-You must test the knowledge base to verify this.
-Additionally, be aware that a knowledge base never returns to "draft" status if you subsequently remove required information.